prometheus-community/prometheus-playground/python-flask-app/README.md

-# Instrumented Go application
+# Instrumented Python Flask application

-In this sandbox, a Prometheus intance scrapes metrics from a simple Python [Flask](http://flask.pocoo.org/) web application.
+In this sandbox, a Prometheus instance scrapes metrics from a simple Python [Flask](http://flask.pocoo.org/) web application.

 ## Usage